satls/StrategyCoordinator/README.md

 Strategies are a pattern of breaking often large sections of domain logic into small and testable components with strongly defined side effects.
 There are a bunch of nifty advantages:

 * Long pieces of code can be broken into small pieces.
-* Stategies that encapsulate domain logic can be easily tested.
+* Strategies that encapsulate domain logic can be easily tested.
 * Increase the reuse of domain logic.
 * Simple strategies can be combined in any order to achieve complex tasks.